-Here are the basics of owning a cast iron pan, and which brands to buy.
+Learn the basics of owning a cast iron pan and which brands will last a lifetime.

 A Seasoned Surface

 All regular cast-iron pans require periodic seasoning to develop a nonstick coating; to season, coat the inside of the pan with oil and heat it in the oven for an hour.
 The more a skillet is used and seasoned, the less food will stick, so cookware connoisseurs seek out vintage pans.
 Today, many new cast-iron skillets are pre-seasoned at the factory.

 Skillets with nearly straight sides hold oil better for deep-frying and have more surface area for searing.